troclaux/notes/aws.md

 - tools that can help: cloudwatch, cost explorer, trusted advisor

-### instance tenancy

-- shared (default): multiple aws accounts may share the same physical hardware
-- dedicated instance: instance runs on single-tenant hardware
-- dedicated host: instance runs on a physical server with ec2 instance capacity fully dedicated to your use

 ### image builder

 > automate the creation, testing and distribution of AMIs